ArviFoxy/jxap/README.md

 The architecture separates the plugin logic (Python) from the real-time audio engine (C++).

-1. **Plugin Definition (Python)**: You define a plugin by creating a class that inherits from jxap.Plugin and implements init and update methods.
-The DSP logic is written using JAX for array manipulation and Equinox for state management.
+1. **Plugin Definition (Python)**: You define a plugin by creating a class that inherits from jxap.Plugin and implements init and process methods.
+The DSP logic is written using JAX for array manipulation and flax NNX for state management.
 2. **Exporting (Python to MLIR)**: A Python script (export.py) uses jax.export to trace the JAX functions and convert them into MLIR in the StableHLO dialect.
 This, along with metadata, is packaged into a .jxap file (a zip archive).
 3. **Loading and Compilation (C++)**: The C++ runtime loads the .jxap file and uses an MLIR pipeline to refine the dynamic shapes into static ones suitable for real-time processing.
 4. **Execution (C++ and PJRT)**: The refined MLIR is compiled into native machine code using the XLA PJRT (Plugin-based Runtime) C API, creating a high-performance, JIT-compiled version of the plugin.